mdx-js/mdx/docs/advanced/components.md

+# Components

+The MDX core library accepts a string and exports a JSX string.

 ## MDXTag

 MDXTag is an internal component that MDX uses to map components to an HTML element based on the Markdown syntax.